Comparison of V and other languages

 — A simple way to check whether an array contains an element: if elem in arr {.

-— Only one declaration style: a := 0
+— Only one declaration style: a := 0, therefore no uninitialized variables.

 — Warnings for unused imports and vars for quicker development without annoying interruptions.
 But only in development/debugging mode.